Healthy Recipes Blog

 Should I use dark or white meat?

-This is entirely up to you!
+This is up to you!
 Both work as long as you remove the skin.
 I tend to use white meat, but dark meat works, too.

 Can you make this salad without mayo?